casper-ecosystem/donation-demo/docs/02-building-the-frontend-with-cspr-click-and-react.md

 ## 7. Summary

-By using the official `@make-software/csprclick-react` template, you get:
+By using the official React project template, you get:

 - A fully working **React** app
 - Preconfigured **CSPR.click** integration
 - Multi-wallet support:
   - Casper Wallet
   - Ledger
   - MetaMask (where relevant)
 - **Casper JS SDK** already installed and ready to use
 - CSPR.click UI components for:
   - Connecting wallets
   - Managing accounts and settings
 - A flexible header/top bar that you can customize for your own UX
 - Optional **CSPR.design** for ecosystem-aligned UI components